The Promised Neverland: Anime

 In North America, the series is licensed by Aniplex of America and it began streaming on Crunchyroll, Hulu, Funimation and Hidive on January 9, 2019.
-Funimation added the series' English dub to its streaming service on July 1, 2020.
+Funimation added the English dub of the series to its streaming service on July 1, 2020.
 The anime's first season aired on Adult Swim's Toonami programming block starting on April 14, 2019.
-(Note: Adult Swim lists the series as premiering on April 13, 2019 at 12:00 a.m.
+(Note: Adult Swim listed the series as premiering on April 13, 2019 at 12:00 a.m.
 ET/PT, which is effectively April 14.)
 Toonami aired the entire first season on the broadcast night of October 31, 2020, as part of its Halloween marathon.
 Toonami aired another marathon the series on October 29, 2022, as part of its Halloween marathon.
 The second season aired on Toonami from April 11 to June 20, 2021.
 It has been available for streaming on Netflix in Japan, Italy, Singapore, and Thailand by August 2020; it began streaming on the platform in North America and Latin America on September 1 of the same year.
 On January 28, 2022, both seasons were made available for streaming on Disney+ Japan.
 Madman Entertainment simulcasted the series on AnimeLab in Australia and New Zealand.
 The anime is licensed in the United Kingdom by Anime Limited.

 The first season of the anime series substantially follows the manga and covers the story up to chapter 37, where the Jailbreak Arc ended.
 The second season is an abbreviated version of events which take place between chapters 38 and 181.
 There are also changes to the plot, the major ones being the omission of several arcs and characters.